 Doctor of Education Admission Requirements

-- Evidence of an approved, regionally accredited master’s degree in education or related field, with a GPA of at least 3.25 on a 4.0 scale
+- Evidence of an approved, regionally accredited bachelor's and master’s degree in education or related field, with a GPA of at least 3.25 on a 4.0 scale

 - Evidence of at least three years of relevant professional experience

-* Applications may be reviewed after the priority application date on a space-available basis.
+* Applications may be reviewed after the deadline on a space-available basis.
 Please contact your admissions counselor for more information.

 How to Apply